kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 };
 {% endprism %}

-A for..in loop will take all the content in the `jsBooks` object and populate it with content based on the code inside of it.
+A for...in loop will take all the content in the `jsBooks` object and populate it with content based on the code inside of it.
 Let's start looking at that code...

 {% prism javascript %}
 var title = jsBooks[key].title,